MasterWindowS/PluginsPrivates/README.md

 ☞Only admins - no admins --> This helps you to select admins only or non-admins.      @admins --> Admins only   @!admins--> Non-admins people only

-☞Tienda DM     --> It is a store for the DM - Battle royale that some servers have that is based on jail_awards that allows you to buy prizes.
+☞Shop DM     --> It is a store for the DM - Battle royale that some servers have that is based on jail_awards that allows you to buy prizes.

+☞Plugins hide and seek --> It is the hns game mode (terrorists have to search while counter-terrorists have to hide) but completely created by me based on several plugins.

 Anything you want to talk to my steam or my discord